kovach/web2/docs/index.md

 The variable `s` on the right hand side is unbound.
 To create this tuple, the interpreter generates a fresh node value and binds it to that slot.

-Fresh nodes are guaranteed to be distinct from any other value in the database.
+Fresh nodes are guaranteed to be distinct from every other value in the database.

 ### Facts
 *Logical rules* are marked by the `~>` arrow.
 The query of a logical rule